cbrownstein-lambda/new-docs-site/on-demand-cloud/getting-started.md

 To install another version of Python alongside the preinstalled version:

-1. Run `sudo apt -y update && sudo apt -y install PYTHON-VERSION-full`.
+1. Run `sudo apt -y update && sudo apt -y install pythonVERSION-full`.

-   Replace **PYTHON-VERSION** with the Python version you want to install, for example, `python3.13`.
+   Replace **VERSION** with the Python version you want to install, for example, `3.13`.
 Make sure `-full` is appended to the Python version, otherwise, you won't have the `venv` module needed to create Python virtual environments.